 - if the Trace Activation IE includes the Bluetooth Measurement Configuration IE, within the MDT Configuration IE, take it into account for MDT Configuration as described in TS 37.320 [31].

-if the Trace Activation IE includes the WLAN Measurement Configuration IE, within the MDT Configuration IE, take it into account for MDT Configuration as described in TS 37.320 [31].
+- if the Trace Activation IE includes the WLAN Measurement Configuration IE, within the MDT Configuration IE, take it into account for MDT Configuration as described in TS 37.320 [31].

--
+- if the Trace Activation IE includes the MDT Configuration NR IE, store and forward the MDT Configuration NR IE to the SgNB, if the eNB has configured EN-DC for the UE.

 If the CSG Id IE is received in the HANDOVER REQUEST message, the eNB shall compare the received value with the CSG Id broadcast by the target cell.